Zilliqa/zli/README.md

 ### Running zli inside a Docker container

-An alternative to running `zli` as a native binary is to build (or download) the `zli` Docker image, and to run `zli` from inside the container.
+An alternative to running `zli` as a native binary is to build (or download) the `go-zli` Docker image, and to run `zli` from inside the container.
 This option requires prior installation of Docker (refer to the [Docker installation page](https://docs.docker.com/install/)).

-1. Build the `zli` Docker image:
+1. Build the `go-zli` Docker image:

 ```bash
 sh build_docker_image.sh